quchen/amoeba/README.md

 A central point in node design is that they reject signals from unregistered origins, so that spamming a single node from outside does not affect the network at all.

 However, this is sometimes too restrictive: for some services, it makes a lot of sense to be able to issue signals, although they are not part of the network.
-To solve this problem, signals can be equipped with a secret only known to the sender and a small set of nodes to bypass the neighbour check.
+To solve this problem, nodes can be spawned with a special (concurrent, locally running) communication channel that can be used to send messages to it directly.

-A special service is typically an unrelated program that wants to issue some command to the network.
-It spawns a number of ordinary nodes with a shared secret, and can then inject certain signals with their help.

 #### Bootstrap server

 The bootstrap server is the first contact a node makes after startup, and issues edge requests on behalf of its client.
-It is not part of the network, but can relay the edge requests to its shared-secret nodes.

 ### Drawing server

 The drawing server's purpose is creating a map of the network to study its structure.
-Via its shared-secret nodes, it issues a signal that makes every (willing) node of the network send it a list of its downstream neighbours.
+Issues a signal that makes every (willing) node of the network send it a list of their downstream neighbours.